marcmav/ground-zero/README.md

 It is designed to completely remove packages installed via pacman — including dependencies, extra files, logs, configuration, and metadata — ensuring that everything introduced by a package can be fully undone.

 ## Features
-- Full removal of packages installed via pacman.
+- Full removal of packages installed via pacman
-- Tracking of changes for clean and reliable uninstalls.
+- Tracking of changes for clean and reliable uninstalls
-- Simple, familiar and Arch-focused design.
+- Simple, familiar and Arch-focused design

 ---